Hisaacs/Budget-tracker/README.md

 npm start
 ```

-Follow these instructions to install a PWA for your specific smartphone OS:

-- iOs:

-  - 1. Navigate to Heroku

-  - 2. Tap the Share button in Safari.

-  - 3. Tap the icon labeled Add to Home Screen.

-  - 4. Tap Add in the upper-right corner.

-  - 5. Name your PWA, then tap Add in the upper-right corner.

-- Android:

-  - 1. Navigate to Heroku

-  - 2. Tap the menu button in the upper right corner of Chrome.

-  - 3. Tap the icon labeled Add to Home Screen.

-  - 4. Name your PWA, then tap Add below the promp.

 ## Questions

 If you have any questions about the repo, open issue or contact me directly at [hamisaacs@gmail.com](hamisaacs@gmail.com).
 You can find more of my work at [Hisaacs](https://github.com/Hisaacs).